 - 13. Regular phone contact between parents and school staff is recommended in order to maintain the return to school plan.
 A teacher (possibly the identified staff member) should be allocated as the contact person for the parent. - 14.
 A record of attendance and time spent in school should be kept by the school. - 15.
 A review date for the return plan should be set 10 school days from the initial plan being made and all steps implemented over this period.
 A record of intervention should be kept in case of referral onwards.
-A checklist of these steps is found in the Appendices and if an onwards referral to services is made the checklist should be submitted also so that all involved can see what has already been carried out.
+A checklist of these steps is found in the Appendices and if an onwards referral to services is made the checklist should be submitted also so that all involved can see what work has already been carried out.

-7.2 In the case where a student has special educational needs which contributed to school refusal, the following is important to have in place to facilitate a smooth transition:
+7. 2 In the case where a student has special educational needs which contributed to school refusal, the following are important to have in place to facilitate a smooth transition:

-- All teachers, SNAs and other staff members working with the student have been briefed about anxiety related problems (e.g. reading aloud in class), social problems (e.g. bullying), learning problems (e.g dyslexia), or home problems (e.g. family bereavement) - Where the student's learning needs have been identified, the student may need to be prioritised for assessment within school or by NEPS. - A suitably resourced and planned special educational needs programme is implemented - Review of school based anxiety management programmes where available, providing the student with the opportunity to learn about anxiety and how best to manage and cope.
+- All teachers, SNAs and other staff members working with the student have been briefed about anxiety related problems (e.g. reading aloud in class), social problems (e.g. bullying), learning problems (e.g dyslexia), or home problems (e.g. family bereavement) - Where the student's learning needs have been identified, the student may need to be prioritised for assessment within school or by NEPS - A suitably resourced and planned special educational needs programme should be implemented